bmi203-2023/minimal-viable-package/README.md

 └── test # The test directory contains all of the unit testing material.
     └── test_greeting.py
 ```

+You might notice there are a few files missing, namely the ones that start with '.', are considered hidden folders in Unix-like operating systems.
+In this README tutorial, we'll review the directory .github and the files .gitignore and .readthedocs.yaml.

 To create a project directory tree as seen above for your README, please follow these commands:

 ```bash